johanbeauce/saint-patricks-kata/src/main/java/com/beauce/kata/beerorder/solution/readme.md

 # Step by step refactoring
 ## Step 1: create a Pub object
-The first parameter of the `generateInvoice` method, a string with value `O’Malley’s Pub`; the pub should be a class.
-So create a class for Pub.
+The first parameter of the generateInvoice method is a string with the value "O’Malley’s Pub", which represents a pub.
+Instead of using a plain string, the pub should be a class.
+So, let’s create a Pub class.

 Replace:
 ```java
 var invoice = service.generateInvoice(